ClimateClara/arc3o/README.md

 Use the Manual to get started.
 The example script and functions are tailored to be used with MPI-ESM data.
 If you use another climate model, I recommend checking and replacing the name of the variables and files of interest in the code.

-Contact me at clara.burgard@hzg.de in case of questions.
+Contact me at clara.burgard@gmail.com in case of questions.